tajgf/ServerCloner/README.md

 This is for educational purpose

 []------------------------------------------------------[]

-                  How To Use GF CLONER
+How To Use GF CLONER:
 1. Run GF CLONER.exe
 2. Input your token
 3. Enter server Id you want to copy